ATLFlight/ATLFlightDocs/GettingStarted.md

 ### Linux Host Setup

 You will need clang 3.4.2 or greater or GCC 4.8 or greater, and cmake 2.8 or greater.
+NOTE: cmake 3.4.0 is known to have bugs and does not work, use 3.4.3 instead.

 These instuctions assume that you follow the default installation proceedure for the Hexagon SDK and Tools.
 The packages will be installed to ~/Qualcomm/...